 Spatial pattern & environmental processes; Global change impacts on agriculture; Biodiversity and ecosystem services

 |Degrees:||B.Sc.
 (Queen's), M.Sc., Ph.D.
 (Toronto)|

 |Office:||B350A Loeb Building|

-I studied geography and biology at Queen’s University at Kingston, and geography and environmental studies at the University of Toronto.
-Before coming to Carleton, I was a faculty member at the University of Toronto for a year, and worked on several research projects there in addition to my doctoral studies.
-This included work on soil erosion and environmental decision support systems in the Loess Plateau region of China, evaluation of potential forest nitrogen saturation and lake acidification in the Adirondack region of New York State, and a project looking at new methods for measuring and classifying Canada’s forest inventory.
-In 2003, while working on that last project, I joined Carleton University, and have been working here ever since, teaching in all the programs offered by the Department of Geography and Environmental Studies.
+Before coming to Carleton, I studied geography and biology at Queen’s University at Kingston, and geography and environmental studies at the University of Toronto.
+I was a faculty member at the University of Toronto for one year, and worked on several research projects there in addition to my doctoral studies.
+In 2003 I joined Carleton University and the Department of Geography and Environmental Studies.

 - Uncertainty in environmental modelling and monitoring

 - Geographic Information Systems, decision support, and model interfaces

 - Primary productivity / crop yield, carbon cycling and landscape productivity patterns, especially in semi-arid or agricultural areas